Inlustra/AsyncFileTest/README.md

     consumer.log(String string);
 ```

-## Future Devleopment
+## Future Development

-A broker could be created to delegate the addition to the LogConsumer if the write count is too high
+* A broker could be created to delegate the addition to the LogConsumer if the write count is too high
-A test framework could be built to ensure that it is functioning correctly
+* A test framework could be built to ensure that it is functioning correctly